 Upon completion of the requirements in section 4 and 5 above and notation to that effect on the Subdivision Plat, it shall be deemed to have conditional approval and shall be properly signed by the appropriate officer of the Planning Board (Chairman or acting Chairman) and may be filed by the applicant in the office of the County Clerk.

-Any Subdivision Plat not so filed or recorded within ninety (90) days of the date on which such plat is approved or considered approved by reason of failure of the Planning Board to act, shall be null and void, unless special circumstances of the said applicant warrant the Planning Board to grant an extension which shall not exceed two additional periods of ninety (90) days each.Request for extension shall be requested by applicant in writing to both chair and PB clerk 14 days before the 90-day filing date will lapse.
-If up to two extensions have been granted, plat must be filed by 270 days maximum from original date of approval or plat will be considered null and void.
+Any Subdivision Plat not so filed or recorded within sixty-two (62) days of the date on which such plat is approved or considered approved by reason of failure of the Planning Board to act, shall be null and void.

 B. Plat Void if Revised After Approval